Mohitjadaun2026/Test-FileManagementSystem/docs/security/authorization.md

 - `USER`
 - `ADMIN`
+- `SUPER_ADMIN`

 ## Frontend Route Authorization

-`AuthGuard` is coarse-grained:
+Client-side guards are coarse-grained and should not be treated as final authority:

-- checks token existence only (not role)
+- `AuthGuard` checks token existence only
-- redirects unauthenticated users to login

-Role-specific UI restrictions are not deeply enforced in routing and should rely on backend as source of truth.
+- `AdminScopeGuard` checks admin scopes and super-admin role
+- `SuperAdminGuard` checks `SUPER_ADMIN` role

+Backend enforcement remains the source of truth.